zacjszewczyk/firstcrack/README.md

 ## Front-End Features

 * **Lightweight** - First Crack builds a lightweight, minimalist website.
-A typical page loads less than 80KB of data--for comparison, a typical Medium post loads over 3000KB.
+A typical page loads less than 10KB of data, including the page itself--for comparison, a typical Medium post loads over 3000KB.
 * **Full-featured** - Who says a static site generator can't have cool features?
 One of my favorites is the Post Archives.
 This page makes finding a certain article easy by displaying every post you have ever published.
 It also allows you to view a list of posts by year and month, too.
 Each post's byline also includes links to the year and month it was published, so you can easily narrow your search with just a few clicks.
 * **Beautiful blog** - I built First Crack to be a blogging engine, and it remains true to that core today.
 The blog it builds presents clean articles in an aesthetically pleasing manner, whether viewed on a large desktop computer of a small mobile phone.
 I designed the default layout to remove the need for "Reader Views", by showing you exactly what you need and nothing you don't.
 * **Custom landing page** - I like to think of personal websites as a public resume.
 As such, they ought to help you put your best foot forward--and First Crack allows you to do just that, with a custom landing page.
 Use this page to talk about yourself, your projects, and anything else--and let your viewers check out your blog later.
 Don't make your thoughts on Agile the first thing a new employer sees.